 Almost all of our Disneyland Resort content assumes you have MaxPass for one day in each park.
 We’ll usually add short commentary for guests without MaxPass explaining what modifications to our tips they might have to make.

-Until this post is updated, the biggest thing you need to remember is that you do not want your FASTPASS bookings to conflict with your time in Star Wars: Galaxy’s Edge, whether it is before June 24 and you have a reserved slot or after June 23 and you are hoping to be able to visit the land and its ride(s).
+If you visit on a day when the boarding pass system is active, the biggest thing you need to remember is that you do not want your FASTPASS bookings to conflict with your time in Star Wars: Galaxy’s Edge.

 What Disneyland Rides have FASTPASS?